 - Opportunities for online classroom and education, remote office and online activities, 5G industry applications, unmanned commerce and services, and fresh food e-commerce in relation to the accelerating rise of contactless businesses and services

-- Opportunities for supply chain management, manufacturing and service robots in relation to the acceleration China+1 global supply chain strategy
+- Opportunities for supply chain management, manufacturing, and service robots in relation to the acceleration of China+1 global supply chain strategy

 Online Shopping and Robot Deliveries

 In late 2002, the SARS outbreak led to the tremendous growth of both business-to-business and business-to-consumer online marketplace platforms in China.

 Similarly, COVID-19 has transformed online shopping from a nice-to-have to a must-have around the world.
 Some bars in Beijing have even continued to offer happy hours through online orders and delivery.